the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 No.
 It's **hard work**.

-And I want to echo the idea that a lot of the hard work _is_ manifest in your evals.
+And much of that hard work shows up in your evals.

 When I say evals, I mean a dedicated pipeline that provides your agent with example user queries (or other supported inputs), and scores the agent responses / general behavior.

 I mean, sure -- it's _possible_ to crank out a decent agent based solely on subjective evaluation, gut instincts, and pure vibes, but unless you have a designated team of human annotators reviewing agent output on a weekly basis, this likely won't keep you afloat for too long.

-## 🌅 The good news: YOU can build a Good Agent™!
+### 🌅 The good news: YOU can build a Good Agent™!

 I'm not here to say evals are easy.

-In fact, they're arguably the most difficult component of AI Engineering, which is already a premier technical challenges of our time.
+In fact, they're arguably the most difficult component of AI Engineering, which is already a premier technical challenge of our time.

-Between the daily articles, the LinkedIn posts, and all of the hype, buzz, and commotion, it's easy to feel lost in the noise, confused about how to do evals right, or what evals even _are_.
+Amid the hype, LinkedIn posts, and daily noise, it's easy to feel lost about how to do evals right, or what evals even _are_.

-Fear not, however, as I'm excited to share a formulation that has helped me in my day-to-day, and just might give you some clarity around evals as well.
+While I don't want to add more noise or contribute to the confusion, I'm excited to share a formulation that has helped me in my day-to-day, and just might give you some clarity around evals as well.

 ## 🕵️ Case study: The `bugtriager` agent